Tubers get in trouble by underestimating water's power, travel time

 "People get in the river, doing their own thing, and they think it's not that far from one point to the other, but it's hours and hours,'' he said.

-When traveling a river, floaters must know about the dams along their route and prepare to get out of the water well before the dam — a strategy known as portaging — in order to walk around a dam's hazardous currents.
+When traveling a river, floaters must know about the dams along their route and prepare to get out of the water well before the dam — a safety practice known as portaging — in order to walk around a dam's hazardous currents.

 High water and poor light can obscure signage that alerts people to portage areas before dams, and if boaters or floaters are drinking, they may be distracted and miss the critical signs, Bozorth said.